Coronavirus deaths take a long-expected turn for the worse

 In other virus-related developments:

-— Dozens of U.S. Marines at two bases on a southern Japanese island have been infected with the coronavirus.
-Okinawa Gov. Denny Tamaki said he could say only that a “few dozen” cases had been found recently because the U.S. military asked that the exact figure not be released.
+— Walt Disney World’s Magic Kingdom and Animal Kingdom are reopening Saturday; Epcot and Disney’s Hollywood Studios will follow four days later.
+The move comes as there has been a surge in the number of Floridians testing positive for the coronavirus and the state set a record of nearly 500 confirmed deaths in a week.

-— The number of New Yorkers hospitalized with the coronavirus — 799 — has fallen to the lowest point since mid-March.
+— The number of New Yorkers hospitalized with the coronavirus — 799 — has fallen to the lowest point since March 18.
 But Gov. Andrew Cuomo fears a resurgence in cases is inevitable amid outbreaks in other states.

 Kristin Urquiza is worried things may get dramatically worse soon in at least some American cities, like Phoenix, where her 65-year-old father died recently.